 - Does our modern perspective change the “truth” of what happened during major historical events?

-- Pick a past decade and tell whether you think immigrants and lower socio-economic classes had opportunity at that time.
+- Pick a past decade and discuss if immigrants and lower socio-economic classes had opportunities at that time.

 - America was reluctant to get involved in World War I, and when they did, many American soldiers lost their lives.
 Was this a necessary war for America?